CodeChron/fullstack-js-with-meteor-react-docs/react_data.md

 (Also, note that you can remove the ```App`` import since that is being passed in through ```HomepageContainer```

 Note that we are _not_ using curly braces for the ``` HomepageContainer ```.
 This is because it uses ``` export default ``` meaning only one item is exported from the file, and we can name it on import.
 We could have named this ``` BaconContainer ``` if we wanted.

-Now, if you try entering some text, you'll notice that it just disappears after you hit return.
-Let's make sure we actually inserted some data...

-## Install a utility for viewing db info in the browser

-Rather than have to keep opening a Mongo console, let's install a utlity for doing this directly in the browser.
-[Mongol](https://github.com/msavin/Mongol) is great for this.

-Simply type ``` meteor add msavin:mongol ```
-After that, you can use Ctrl + m to display an in-browser console.